mongodb/docs/source/core/replication.rst

 Arbiters
 ~~~~~~~~

-Arbiters are special :option:`mongod` instances that do not hold a
+Arbiters are special :program:`mongod` instances that do not hold a
 copy of the data and thus cannot become primary.
 Arbiters do
 participate in elections to determine which node will become
 primary.
 Arbiters require very few resources and help prevent